 - Focus Performance (read my blog post: Improve Focus for a Nikon Z6 or Z7 Camera) link below

 Final Thoughts: Over many years I have owned dozens of Nikon Film SLR and Digital SLR Cameras.
-I can attest the Z7 is an excellent camera in it's on right - not perfect but it certainly has impressive features and I immediately felt at home using the camera and not struggling to find settings.
+I can attest the Z7 is an excellent camera in its own right - not perfect but it certainly has impressive features and I immediately felt at home using the camera and not struggling to find settings.
 I compare the Nikon Z7 to the day I moved from my Nikon F100 Film SLR to my First Nikon DSLR, after one day with the first DSLR I stated, I will never go back to FILM and then promptly sold the F100 and digitized all my emulsion film and never looked back.
 Nikon Z7 Mirrorless is similar to that experience - I HAVE moved away from my Nikon DSLRs.
 Overall, I am very very pleased with my Nikon Z7 for everything I ask of it.